Swall0w/Swall0w.github.io/index.md

 <img class="profile-picture" src="imgs/face2.jpeg">

-Masato Fujitake is a third-year Ph.D. student in information science and technology, particularly interested in artificial intelligence, computer vision, and machine learning.
+Masato Fujitake is a final year Ph.D. student in information science and technology, particularly interested in artificial intelligence, computer vision, and machine learning.
 He is a [Computer Vision and Discrete Geometry Group (Sugimoto Laboratory)](http://www.dgcv.nii.ac.jp/index.html) member at the National Institute of Informatics (NII), Japan.
 He is a member of IEEE.